jni/ilovesymposia.com/posts/2019/10/01/introducing-napari-a-fast-n-dimensional-image-viewer-in-python.md

 So, we started gently expanding the user base, but in hushed tones, full of
-caveats: “This software we're working on might be useful for you… If you're brave and can work around all the missing functionality… Be sure to report any issues…” At SciPy 2019, Nick presented napari to the public for the first time, because many SciPy attendees tend to not mind working with development versions of libraries.
+caveats: “This software we're working on might be useful for you… If you're brave and can work around all the missing functionality… Be sure to report any issues…” One of our most frequent requests, which was indeed part of the napari plan from the very beginning, was 3D volume rendering, and Pranathi Vemuri, a data scientist at the Biohub, implemented that just in time for SciPy 2019.
+At that conference, Nick presented napari to the public for the first time, because many SciPy attendees tend to not mind working with development versions of libraries.
 Indeed, we got contributions that week from Alex de Siqueira (from the scikit-image team) and Matthias Bussonnier (IPython).